DSCI-310-2023/dsci-310-group-17/jbook/analysis_jbook.md

 +++

 ## Introduction
 The **Thyroid Disease dataset** obtained from the **UCI Machine Learning Repository** will be used to predict the presence of hyperthyroidism.
-Hyperthyroidism is an issue that occurs when the thyroid gland produces an excess amount of thyroid hormones (De Leo et al., 2016).
-As a result, the body's metabolism greatly "speeds up", resulting in weight loss, rapid heartbeat, fatigue, shaky hands, sweating, and more (U.S. Department of Health and Human Services, n.d.).
+Hyperthyroidism is an issue that occurs when the thyroid gland produces an excess amount of thyroid hormones {cite}`Deleo2016`.
+As a result, the body's metabolism greatly "speeds up", resulting in weight loss, rapid heartbeat, fatigue, shaky hands, sweating, and more {cite}`USDept`.
 <br>
 Studies have shown that within the population, certain groups are more predisposed to getting hyperthyroidism.
-Hyperthyroidism is more common in women, women who were recently pregnant, those with type 1 or type 2 diabetes, alongside other factors (Allahabadia, 2000).
+Hyperthyroidism is more common in women, women who were recently pregnant, those with type 1 or type 2 diabetes, alongside other factors {cite}`Allahabadia2000`.
 In order to help predict whether someone has hyperthyroidism, we are using 19 attributes provided from the Thyroid Disease dataset.
 The attributes we are using are age, sex, if they take medication for thyroid disease (thyroxine or antithyroid medication), pregnant status, prior treatment for thyroid disease (thyroid surgery or Ii131 radiotherapy for hyperthyroidism), and amount of different hormones in the body (TSH, TT4, T4U, and FTI). **With these factors, we are hoping to make an accurate classifier in to predict whether or not someone has hyperthyroidism.**

 +++